User Community Service Desk Downloads

 Delete Authored Record

-No change in authored child (orphan)
+No change in the authored child record (orphan).

 Follow Survivor